computer-reinvention/AgentZero/README.md

-# AgentZero - A minimal and powerful tool calling agent.
+# AgentZero - A minimal tool calling agent.

 Welcome to AgentZero.
 The goal is to create a minimal, opinionated LLM agent that is proficient in task execution and tool calling.